SHADOW WORK: ABOUT THE DANCE OF THE DARK WITH THE LIGHT AND SPIRITUAL COMPLACENCY

-An Interview by Wolf Schneider for Munich’s Connection Spirit Magazine, June 2011
+The following interview was conducted by Wolf Schneider for Munich’s Connection Spirit Magazine:

 The US is a new country, only several hundred years old.
-And a place where the pilgrim settlers were puritans and that fact still informs the culture.
-The shadow is hugely suppressed here and there is a Mickey Mouse aspect to how a lot of the culture runs.
-We still have not truly come to terms with the fact that this country was built on the back of slaves, that our foreign policy has led and continues to lead to the murder of millions of people world wide.
-We still run on the idea that we are number one even though we have two million people in prison, that forty million of our fellow citizens are so poor as to need food stamps, that we are in debt to our eyeballs.
-The corporate media in the US has the population by the balls and there is not a lot of variation to allow people to get off the main topics dictated by these powers.
-The spiritual movement is also effected by that.
-The “feel good, every thing is fine, get yours” narcissistic ideology permeates a lot of the movement here.
-Of course there are elements that have kept away from that but they are not as prevalent as the “positive thinking” aspect of it.
+And a place where the pilgrim settlers were puritans, and that fact still informs the culture.
+The shadow is hugely suppressed here, and there is a Mickey Mouse aspect to how a lot of the culture runs.
+We still have not truly come to terms with the fact that this country was built on the backs of slaves, that our foreign policy has led and continues to lead to the murder of millions of people worldwide.
+We still run on the idea that we are number one, even though we have two million people in prison, that 40 million of our fellow citizens are so poor as to need food stamps, that we are in debt to our eyeballs.
+The corporate media in the US has the population by the balls, and there is not a lot of variation to allow people to get off the main topics dictated by these powers.
+The spiritual movement is also affected by that.
+The “feel-good, everything is fine, get yours” narcissistic ideology permeates a lot of the movement here.
+Of course there are elements that have kept away from that, but they are not as prevalent as the “positive thinking” aspect of it.
 Spirituality and human growth has become a commodity to be purchased and consumed, just as all other products.

-AA: I am sure you are right in that the globalization process that is making corporations salivate is making such things uniform.
-At the same time I do feel there is a difference.
+ABDI: I am sure you are right in that the globalization process that is making corporations salivate is making such things uniform.
+At the same time, I do feel there is a difference.
 When I was in Germany, your defense minister Schneider got crucified and had to resign over plagiarism of his doctorate work.
-In the US the crooks that brought us into this financial melt down all have their jobs and no one held accountable.
-In Germany people were up in arms over nuclear reactors due to what happened in Japan.
-In the US there was barely a whimper.
-In Germany there has been some recognition of what your past has been.
-In the US we still scream we are number one as our economy crumbles.
+In the US, the crooks that brought us into this financial meltdown all have their jobs and no one held accountable.
+In Germany, people were up in arms over nuclear reactors due to what happened in Japan.
+In the US, there was barely a whimper.
+In Germany, there has been some recognition of what your past has been.
+In the US, we still scream we are number one as our economy crumbles.
 These are symptoms of a culture whose shadow is profoundly repressed.

-AA: That is an important point you bring up: absolutely nations have to look at their shadow and then globally.
+ABDI: That is an important point you bring up: absolutely, nations have to look at their shadow, and then globally.
 But then it comes right back to the individual.
-All nations have had and continue to have huge shadows.
-In the US the shadow has been projected on a rotating level from the Native Indians we wiped out to get this land, to the African we enslaved to cultivate the land and build it, then the Chinese, Irish and Italian immigrants on to Germans and Japanese during WWII and now the Arabs.
-And by no means is this a uniquely American trait, just that we have had so many migrants here that it has spread across all races.
-One can look at the frighteningly racist cartoons printed over the last several hundred years to get a clear picture of the phenomenon of shadow projection: of projecting unresolved aspects of one self unto others.
-To your point, this is a global phenomena but it can only be healed on an individual basis.
+All nations have had, and continue to have, huge shadows.
+In the US, the shadow has been projected on a rotating level from the Native Indians we wiped out to get this land, to the Africans we enslaved to cultivate the land and build it, then the Chinese, Irish, and Italian immigrants, on to the Germans and Japanese during WWII, and now the Arabs.
+And by no means is this a uniquely American trait; just that we have had so many migrants here that it has spread across all races.
+One can look at the frighteningly racist cartoons printed over the last several hundred years to get a clear picture of the phenomenon of shadow projection: of projecting unresolved aspects of oneself onto others.
+To your point, this is a global phenomenon, but it can only be healed on an individual basis.
 Bottom up really, not the other way.
 And yes, one only needs to look at the nature of our planet to realize that we still have lots of work to do.
-We are at the point were we can not drink the water or eat the food or breathe the air and yet most of us are merrily along our lives.
+We are at the point where we can not drink the water, or eat the food, or breathe the air, and yet most of us are merrily moving along with our lives.
 Nature is starting to shake us out of our slumber though.

-WS: Okay, let’s now go to the individual: The spiritual seeker as he or she quite often is called wants to transform his ego by confronting the inner demons, doing the mandatory shadow work, going through the dark night of the soul, but …. quite often is trapped by a narcissistic guru or therapist, lands in a circle of the »chosen few« or with a mantra or any other method miraculously surpassing all that has hitherto been practiced by humans.
+WS: Okay, let’s now go to the individual: the spiritual seeker, as he or she quite often is called, wants to transform their ego by confronting the inner demons, doing the mandatory shadow work, going through the dark night of the soul, but... quite often is trapped by a narcissistic guru or therapist, lands in a circle of the "chosen few", or with a mantra or any other method miraculously surpassing all that has hitherto been practiced by humans.
 How then to get out of that trap?

-AA: Let me preface by saying that there are some living enlightened teachers that correctly point out that as long as the ego is present, one is pretty much screwed when it comes to spiritual work.
-What they mean is that the ego is not and can not be interested in any thing besides its own propagation, its own interests.
-This however can be misunderstood as meaning that we are helpless and there is nothing to do unless awakening hits us in the head.
+ABDI: Let me preface by saying that there are some living enlightened teachers that correctly point out that as long as the ego is present, one is pretty much screwed when it comes to spiritual work.
+What they mean is that the ego is not and can not be interested in anything besides its own propagation, its own interests.
+This however, can be misunderstood as meaning that we are helpless and there is nothing to do unless awakening hits us in the head.
 And nothing could be further from the truth.
-There is striving involved in awakening even though striving has to be given up at some point since it is the “I” that is striving.
-But we can be deadly “I”s or more benign “I”s and the planet needs more of the later.
-All things that fortify the deadly “I” are things that culture tends to glorify: organized religion, nationalism and pretty much all other “isms” since they strengthen instead of weaken the sense of “I”.
+There is striving involved in awakening, even though striving has to be given up at some point since it is the “I” that is striving.
+But, we can be deadly “I’s" or more benign “I's", and the planet needs more of the latter.
+All things that fortify the deadly “I” are things that culture tends to glorify: organized religion, nationalism, and pretty much all other “isms” since they strengthen instead of weaken the sense of “I”.

 The only way to get out of the trap that you describe is to first get our ass kicked so bad that we get humble enough to realize there is a problem.
 When we throw our hands up is when the real dying starts.
-There is a phenomena that is taking place right now were some of us are having glimpses of the whole with out having to go through the process that others of us had to go through before.
+There is a phenomenon that is taking place right now where some of us are having glimpses of the whole without having to go through the process that others of us had to go through before.
 It seems that Gaia in her wisdom is pushing us to the next level of evolution by awakening us.
-So that trap might not even be an issue real soon as the collective starts awakening.
+So that trap might not even be an issue real soon, as the collective starts awakening.

-WS: I have felt drawn this way and that between believing that “All is getting better every day; we are experiencing a shift in consciousness of historical dimensions” and “Oh shit, look at Fukushima, the wars in Afghanistan and elsewhere, the widening gap between rich and poor, the destruction of nature”.
-Which in a way leads to the decision: Do I want to be optimist or pessimist.
-And each time I have decided to remain optimistic, “for reasons of mental health” – my health – and because as an optimist I am more inclined to work for he good outcome.
+WS: I have felt drawn this way and that, between believing that “All is getting better every day; we are experiencing a shift in consciousness of historical dimensions”, and “Oh shit, look at Fukushima, the wars in Afghanistan and elsewhere, the widening gap between rich and poor, the destruction of nature”.
+Which in a way leads to the decision: do I want to be an optimist or pessimist?
+And each time I have decided to remain optimistic, “for reasons of mental health” - my health - and because as an optimist, I am more inclined to work for the good outcome.

-AA: I know what you mean, the dance between “there finally seems to some light at the end of the tunnel” and “oh boy, we are screwed”.
-Of course, from the view point of the ego, we are always screwed.
-It will never turn out well for the ego, even in the best case scenario (which is rare) where we escape serious suffering.
+ABDI: I know what you mean, the dance between, “There finally seems to some light at the end of the tunnel”, and “Oh boy, we are screwed”.
+Of course, from the viewpoint of the ego, we are always screwed.
+It will never turn out well for the ego, even in the best-case scenario (which is rare) where we escape serious suffering.
 We, the ego, will lose all that is dear in the end.
 In the realm of the ego, only a fool would be optimistic.
-And in the awakened realm, there is no attachment so there is neither pessimism nor optimism as the dream nature of this realm is forcefully apparent.
+And in the awakened realm, there is no attachment so there is neither pessimism nor optimism, as the dream nature of this realm is forcefully apparent.
 All just is.
-I certainly vote for a sweet dream instead of a nightmare but that is a collective decision which will take some softening of our collective egos yet.
+I certainly vote for a sweet dream instead of a nightmare, but that is a collective decision that will take some softening of our collective egos yet.
 The Nisargadatta line comes to mind here: “When you realize you are everything, that is love; when you realize you are nothing, that is wisdom”.

 The light and dark always dance together in this realm, that is its nature.
-As much awakening that is happening, there will be an equal amount of the pseudo ego infused energy with it.
+As much awakening that is happening, there will be an equal amount of the pseudo ego-infused energy with it.
 That is how it always is.
-I do see that people are getting a bit more wise but as a healer for a quarter century I have learned to never underestimate people’s attachment to their ego and all the suffering that entails.
+I do see that people are getting a bit more wise, but as a healer for a quarter century, I have learned to never underestimate people’s attachment to their ego and all the suffering that entails.
 And hence our communal suffering.
-Our egos will do their best to the very end to as you beautifully put it “hunger for truth with out nourishing”.
+Our egos will do their best to the very end to, as you beautifully put it, “hunger for truth without nourishing”.
 There is a manic sense to that kind of seeking though, a falseness that is more apparent than before.
-That is what I am seeing any way.
-The external calamities are fully in effect internally in people as well.
+That is what I am seeing, anyway.
+The external calamities are fully in effect internally in people, as well.
 They are one and the same on one level.
-There is a desperation that is palpable, in New York any ways.
-Ultimately it goes back to the fact that all we can do is do our own work.
-Honestly, humbly and thoroughly.
+There is a desperation that is palpable, in New York anyway.
+Ultimately, it goes back to the fact that all we can do is do our own work.
+Honestly, humbly, and thoroughly.